 On the left side, Git Merge combines two branches created using git branch basics by creating a new merge commit (M).
 The main branch and feature branch histories are preserved as they are.
 This means all commits remain visible, but the history can look slightly complex.

-git rebase by taking commits from the feature branch and placing them on top of the latest main branch.
+On the right side, Git Rebase rewrites history using git rebase by taking commits from the feature branch and placing them on top of the latest main branch.
 The commits are recreated (shown as C’, D’, E’), resulting in a clean and linear history without a merge commit.

 In simple terms: